If you’re like most people, you’re not crazy about the idea of bright lights shining on you when you’re relaxing in your spa or hot tub at night.

-Artistically lighting that landscaping draws the eye to the pretty trees, shrubs and plantings, rather than the hot tub.
+Artistically lighting the landscaping draws the eye to the pretty trees, shrubs, and plantings, rather than the hot tub.

 If your spa area is surrounded by mature trees, that majestic maple might need two or three fixtures to artistically light it, one with a narrow beam spread to penetrate high in the tree and another with a wider beam spread to softly accentuate the leaves and branches.

 Flower beds surrounding your hot tub area look magical at night, with 2-to-4-watt LED lights nestled into the bark mulch.

 If there are tall perennials growing in the beds, we’ll use bullet lights with directional uplighting to gain a bit of elevation.
 You’ll see the light — not the fixtures.